Omega-Numworks/Omega-Guide/_pages/en_US/troubleshooting.md

 ### "Address 0x90000000 outside of memory map"

 You are trying to flash the external partition while in recovery mode.
 This can't work.
-You need to flash while in the custom bootloader or recovery mode flasher (the screen saying "Recovery mode" when instlling Omega in Recovery mode)
+You need to flash while in the custom bootloader or recovery mode flasher (the screen saying "Recovery mode" when installing Omega in Recovery mode)

 ### Calculator restarts when trying to install custom firmware